Transfer matrices of rational spin chains via novel BGG-type resolutions: Introduction

 \subsection{Acknowledgments}

 \

 R.F.\ and A.T.\ are indebted to Vasily Pestun for the inspiring discussions and the collaboration on~\cite{fpt}, thus bringing them together close to the subject of the present note.
 R.F.\ is grateful to Gwena\"{e}l Ferrando and Volodya Kazakov for fruitful discussions.
 I.K.\ and A.T.\ are extremely grateful to Boris Feigin and Michael Finkelberg for the enlightening discussions of the BGG-type resolutions.
 A.T.\ is deeply grateful to Kevin Costello for a correspondence on the inspiring physics paper~\cite{cgy}; to David Hernandez for a correspondence on $q$-characters; to Sachin Gautam for a discussion of the Yangian's universal $R$-matrices; to IHES (Bures-sur-Yvette) for the hospitality and great working conditions in July 2021 when the first stages of the present work took place.
+We are grateful to Zengo Tsuboi and the anonymous referee for useful suggestions and comments.

-R.F.\ received support of the German research foundation (Deutsche Forschungsgemeinschaft DFG) Research Fellowships Programme $416527151$.
+R.F.\ received funding of the German research foundation (Deutsche Forschungsgemeinschaft DFG) Research Fellowships Programme $416527151$ and support of the GNFM - INdAM.
 A.T.\ would like to gratefully acknowledge the support from NSF Grant DMS-$2037602$.
-This project has received funding from the European Union's Horizon $2020$ research and innovation programme (QUASIFT grant agreement $677368$).
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon $2020$ research and innovation programme (QUASIFT grant agreement $677368$).

 $\ $